Title: Thickening agents used for dysphagia management: effect on bioavailability of water, medication, and feelings of satiety

 “In pharmacology, bioavailability is a subcategory of absorption and is the fraction of an administered dose of unchanged drug that reaches the systemic circulation, one of the principal pharmacokinetic properties of drugs.
 By definition, when a medication is administered intravenously, its bioavailability is 100%” Wikipedia

-I’m sure since being practicing clinicians and even students, we have all analyzed our oral motor and oropharyngeal movements to figure out what exactly is going on in there with that bolus.
+Hopefully I’m not the only one when I say we’ve all been there, analyzing our oral motor and oropharyngeal movements to figure out what exactly is going on in there with that bolus as practicing clincians and even students.
 With liquid, we may splash, twirl, hold, suck, squeeze, lift, or slide it around using our tentacle-like tongue intentionally.
 How we end up handling the liquid also depends on how it feels and tastes.
-I am certainly gonna want the refreshing peach iced tea to run all over my tongue with a lasting after-taste versus (due to my weird taste aversions) the less appealing tomato liquid concoction that brings numerous reflexes to get it out of my system and body (no offense to all the tomato juice lovers, my senses just have complete power over me).
+I am certainly gonna want the refreshing peach iced tea to run all over my tongue with a lasting after-taste versus the less appealing tomato liquid concoction that brings numerous reflexes to get it out of my system and body (no offense to all the tomato juice lovers, my senses just have complete power over me with some aversions 😉 ).
 One might leave me feeling more fully satisfied, the other might mean unhappily craving something else to quench my thirst.
 Now, this normal physiological response doesn’t just disappear with our patients with dysphagia (sensory issues set aside).
 If anything, Cichero proclaims it can actually be more apparent and critical in our treatments.

-1. Access – this really made me aware of how many times I have had to give a patient liquids, had to open a container that’s been sitting on their meal tray for hours, or having to ask an aide or nurse to make sure to provide ice chips/liquids for the patients.
+1. Access – this really made me aware of how I could retire early if I had a nickel for all the times I have had to give a patient liquids, had to open a container that’s been sitting on their meal tray for hours, or having to ask an aide or nurse to make sure to provide ice chips/liquids for patients.
 By being in the hospitalized setting (as well as other skilled facilities), the patients are inevitably at some sort of disadvantage first off.
 Then, because of some type of disability (defined as ‘physical/mental condition that limits a person’s activities’), they also cannot open or access something to satisfy a basic need nor communicate to others to do this for them.
-Yes, it’s a lot of institutional change that typically needs to be looked at, but it’s still an easily changeable offense that should be discussed with those in decision-making positions (that was just a quick hop on-off the soapbox).
+Yes, it’s a lot of institutional change that typically needs to be looked at, but it’s still an easily changeable offense that should be discussed with those in decision-making positions (okay, just a quick hop on-off the soapbox again).

 2. Unsatisfied thirst response – I couldn’t really say anything else that wasn’t already said here except I can’t wait to read more studies on this: